Estate and Inheritance Tax Guide 2026

 Key Takeaways

-- The federal estate tax exemption is approximately ~$7 million per person in 2026 (down from approximately ~$13 million in 2025, pending legislative action)
+- The federal estate tax exemption is approximately ~$15 million per person in 2026, made permanent by the One Big Beautiful Bill Act

 - Only about 0.1% of estates owe federal estate tax, but state-level taxes have much lower thresholds